Davidmide02/Davidmide02/README.md

-- 👋 Hi, I’m @Davidmide02
+- 👋 Hi, I’m David Adenusi
-- 👀 I’m interested in Web3
+- 👀 I’m interested in solving problems ussing programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JavaScript and React
-- 💞️ I’m looking to collaborate on projects that cut across web3
+- 💞️ I’m looking to collaborate on projects that cut across web development
 - 📫 How to reach me Davidmide07@gmail.com

 <!---